Bush Street Temple: Sokoji Soto Zen Mission

-During World War II, the owners and Japanese-American congregants of the Soto Zen Mission of the Sokoji Buddhist Church were interned in concentration camps, as part of the wartime s Japanese American internment.
+During World War II, the owners and Japanese-American congregants of the Soto Zen Mission of the Sokoji Buddhist Church were interned in concentration camps, as part of the wartime Japanese American internment.
 During this time, while its Japanese-American owners continued to make mortgage payments on the building, 1881 Bush Street became the home of the Macedonia Missionary Baptist Church, a church whose congregants were primarily African-Americans from the American South.
 After the war, the Zen Mission took back ownership of the building.

 In 1959 Shunryu Suzuki Roshi arrived at Sokoji to minister to the congregation.
 He initiated the regular practice of zazen, which was unusual at the time and soon began to attract western students.
 The San Francisco Zen Center was incorporated separately, comprising the western disciples of Suzuki Roshi, who continued to share the space throughout the 1960s with the Sokoji congregation.
 During this time the building was one of the central locations of the transmission of Zen Buddhism to the United States.
 In 1969 the Zen Center, in need of larger facilities, moved to Page Street.
 The Sokoji community also moved three years later in 1972, and the building thereafter stood empty and fell into disrepair, coming under the ownership of the San Francisco Redevelopment Agency.

-Abandonment and Redevelopment
+Abandonment and redevelopment

 In the late 1980s, there were unsuccessful attempts to turn the building into a Jewish Cultural Center.
-Finally, in 1996, the ownership of the building was transferred to the Japanese American Religious Federation and it ultimately was given to Kokoro Assisted Living, a home for senior citizens, most of whom are from the Japanese-American community.
+In 1996 the ownership of the building was transferred to the Japanese American Religious Federation and it ultimately was given to Kokoro Assisted Living, a home for senior citizens, most of whom are from the Japanese-American community.
 Kokoro opened in 2003.